grahamking/oilcan/README.md

         sudo cp oilcan.conf /etc/init/

 7. Edit /etc/init/oilcan.conf and make it work for you.

+        vim /etc/init/oilcan.conf   # Or your editor of choice

     For help on this run:

         /usr/local/bin/oilcan --help